ezakhar/help/en/basics/training-plan-management.md

 **Important features of the plan assignment:**

-1. **Workouts cannot be created on the past dates. **If you set such dates so that all plan activities or part of them are assigned on the past dates, then they won't appear in the athlete's calendar.
+1. **Activities from the plan cannot be created on the past dates in athlete's calendars. **If you set such dates so that all plan activities or part of them are assigned on the past dates, then they won't appear in the athlete's calendar.
 2. **Dynamic plan with changes transfer can be assigned only on the plan dates.** If you set different assignment dates, then plan changes won't be transferred to athletes.
 3. **Changes made in activities which have happened in the past are not transferred to athletes. **In case if in a dynamic plan assigned with changes transfer you make changes in the activity happened yesterday, then such changes won't be transferred to athletes.